programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 and confirming that you get a version number and not an error message.
 This code has been tested with version v18.14.1.
 If you have problems installing Node.js, try using a search engine with the error message for help or watch one of the many tutorials available on the web.

-Node.js will let you see your webpage but if you want to deploy your page so that everybody can access it, you can use (the free services) [GitHub Pages](https://pages.github.com) or [Vercel](https://vercel.com/).
-There are GitHub [starter tutorials](https://docs.github.com/en/get-started/start-your-journey/hello-world) or if you use software such as [GitHub Desktop](https://docs.github.com/en/desktop) to manage your GitHub repositories read [this GitHub Desktop tutorial](https://docs.github.com/en/desktop/overview/creating-your-first-repository-using-github-desktop).
-You get one free GitHub page per GitHub account, i.e. my page at https://github.com/tosca-har/tosca-har.github.io results in a website at https://tosca-har.github.io/.
-To deploy code, follow the instructions on [GitHub Pages]([https://pages.github.com](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)) and/or [Vercel](https://vercel.com/).
-The Programming Historian lesson [Building Static Sites with Jekyll and GitHub pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) has more detailed guidance.

 ### Papua New Guinea Pottery